What Is Irish Moss Seaweed?

 Irish Sea Moss

-Chondrus crispus, commonly called Irish moss or carrageen moss is a nutritious healing sea vegetable that is found in some of Dr. Sebi's therapeutic products, such as the Bromide Plus Powder.
+Chondrus crispus, commonly called Irish moss, carrageen moss or simply “sea moss” is a nutritious healing sea vegetable that is found in some of Dr. Sebi’s therapeutic products, such as the Bromide Plus Powder.

-Sea Moss contains 92 out of 102 minerals that are found in our bodies.
-Some of the vitamins and trace minerals, include:
+These sea moss – sea vegetables are mineral dense with many varieties containing 92 out of 102 minerals that are found in our bodies.
+Just a few of the familiar vitamins and trace minerals in sea moss includes:

 It is a natural and healthy whole food source of carrageenan (*unlike the lab created carrageenan extract or gum found in many processed foods and products. *Source: Super Foods for Super Health).